David Sangaré

-David Sangaré (Дэвид Сангаре; born 19 August 2000) is a footballer who plays as a goalkeeper for Arsenal Tula.
+David Sangaré (Дэвид Сангаре; born 19 August 2000) is a footballer who plays as a goalkeeper for Ryazan.
 Born in Mali, he is a Russia youth international.

 Early life

 He was born in 2000 in Mali.
 He moved to Russia at the age of three.

 Club career

 In 2022, he signed for Russian side Rodina.
 He was described as "one of the key figures in the decisive period of the [2022/23] season" while playing for the club.

 International career

 He is a Russia youth international.
 He is eligible to represent Mali internationally.

 Style of play

 He operates as a goalkeeper.
 He is known for his diving ability.

 Personal life

 He was born to a Russian mother and Malian father.
 He is a native of Bamako, Mali.